Crown-Commercial-Service/CMpDevEnvironment/terraform/infrastructure/README.md

  - COGNITO_USER_POOL_ID
  - COGNITO_USER_POOL_SITE

 An application client that users the pool is created for each Application or API that enables Cognito support in its Terraform definition.
 Note that they *ALL* shared the same pool of users.
+This will also generate an Application/API specific environment variable, `COGNITO_CLIENT_ID`, identifying the corresponding Cognito client identifier.

 AWS Cognito supports extensive customisation, often using Lambda functions, it is highly likely that such customisation will be required before production use.